absolutlzy/crust-node/doc/w3f_m1_deliveriables.md

 > 2. You can use these 4 accounts directly and begin from step ["3.3 Bond" of Node Setup Manual](https://github.com/crustio/crust/wiki/Maxwell-1.0-Node-Setup#33bond).
 > 3. To simplify the test process, we strongly recommend that you `bond` with `400 CRUs` and preparing `10GB` initial storage volume for `srd_init_capacity` in the step ["5.1 Config node setting" of Node Setup Manual](https://github.com/crustio/crust/wiki/Maxwell-1.0-Node-Setup#51-config-node-setting)

-Please refer to the [Node Setup Manual](https://github.com/crustio/crust/wiki/Maxwell-1.0-Node-Setup).
+Please refer to the [Node Setup Manual](https://github.com/crustio/crust/wiki/Maxwell-1.0-Node-Setup) and complete the steps to setup the node.

 ### 3. Test M1 deliverables